errordeveloper/kubeplay/README.md

   - [ ] `ReplicaSet`+`Service`
   - [ ] `Kubefile` DSL
 - [ ] other ideas
-  - [ ] simple controller loop framework
+  - [ ] simple framework for controllers and 3rd-party resource (e.g. chaos monkey of sorts, or use terraform to create an exteranl resource and store URL in a secret, custom policy controller made easy)
   - [ ] multi-cluster support
   - [ ] resource diff
   - [ ] network policy tester framework